 - Recording, editing and delivery of all performances in Hughes Hall;

 - Editing and preparation of audio clips for use in instruction, web streaming and conference presentations;

 - Coordination of resources for the conversion of recordings in obsolete formats (cassette, LP, reel-to-reel, DAT) to modern formats.

 Recording sessions in Hughes Hall Auditorium can be arranged on a time-available basis.
 There is a fee for this service.

 How do I get a copy of a recording?

 If you are the recitalist or a soloist on a program, you will be provided a link to download an electronic copy of the performance in mp3 format, usually within 3 days of the performance.
-If you would like a CD of a performance, you may request one from the graduate administrative associate in charge of Recording Services at firstname.lastname@example.org.
+You may also request a CD by emailing Mark Rubinstein.
+An additional fee may apply.